SPUR is a 6 month virtual residency to support the next generation of young artists, made up of graduating students of 2020.

 Traditionally the studio space has been a cornerstone of Fine Art education.
 A place where students can isolate and immerse themselves, but also a place to have communal moments of exchange, staying late or even partying.
 As such it manifests uncanalyzed energy, communal chaos.

 We would like to go together on a foraging quest through Second Life, to gather and bear witness to the different ecosystem within the game.
 Can the communal creative chaos of the game become a sort of digital studio?
 Can the scavenging session become a source of uncanalized creative power?

 A workshop on collective worldbuilding and ecological sci-fi storytelling for non-embodied selves in virtual spaces.
-The group will learn about extrapolating avatar attributes from ontological and environmental conditions.
-We will sketch out collective designs for a virtual world.
+Here we learn about extrapolating avatar attributes from ontological and environmental conditions.
+We sketch out collective designs for a virtual world.